Muon Dynamics as a Spectral Wasserstein Flow: Gaussian-Preserving Flows and Linear Networks

 with coefficients depending on the current Gaussian state.
 A continuity equation with affine drift preserves the Gaussian class, and the associated mean $m_t$ and covariance $\Sigma_t$ solve the closed ODE system

-Therefore Gaussian initial data remain Gaussian along the spectral flow. \end{proof}
+Therefore, Gaussian initial data remain Gaussian along the spectral flow. \end{proof}

 Two important examples fit into this mechanism.
 First, for the relative entropy $\operatorname{Ent}_\nu(\mu)$ with Gaussian target $\nu$, the classical $\Wtwo$ gradient flow is the Fokker--Planck equation, and on the Gaussian class its Wasserstein gradient is affine in $x$.
-Second, whenever $f(\mu)$ depends only on the mean and covariance of $\mu$, its first variation is a quadratic polynomial and its $\Wtwo$ gradient is affine, so the same transfer principle applies.
-This is in particular the case for training a linear two-layer network, obtained by taking $\sigma=\Id$ in the MLP model of Section~\ref{sec:homogeneous} together with a quadratic loss $R(H)$: the resulting objective depends quadratically on the first two moments of $\mu$.
-We do not pursue these Gaussian ODE reductions further here, but they provide one of the simplest regimes in which the spectral flow can be studied beyond the formal PDE level.
+Second, whenever $\MF(\mu)$ depends only on the mean and covariance of $\mu$, its first variation is a quadratic polynomial and its $\Wtwo$ gradient is affine, so the same transfer principle applies.
+This is in particular the case for training a linear two-layer network, obtained by taking $\sigma=\Id$ in the MLP model above together with a quadratic loss $R(H)$: the resulting objective depends quadratically on the first two moments of $\mu$.